Skip to content

 • the planet’s climate is warming faster than anything experienced

-• every part of our planet is already seeing multiple and increasing changes in their climate systems
+• every part of our planet is already seeing increasing changes in their climate systems

 • global warming is very likely to reach 1.5°C by 2040